-• We use a diverse range of assessment methods.
-Written assignments such as case reports, reviews of journal articles, research theses, and written tests all evaluate your academic skills and competence, your communication skills, your knowledge of the evidence base related to clinical psychology, and your ability to appraise and evaluate the literature.
+We use a diverse range of assessment methods.
+Written assignments such as case reports, reviews of journal articles, the research thesis consisting of two publishable papers (a literature review and an empirical paper), and written tests all evaluate your academic skills and competence, your communication skills, your knowledge of the evidence base related to clinical psychology, and your ability to appraise and evaluate the literature.
 The research assignments evaluate your competence at critiquing the research literature, and using this critique to develop a research question or questions that will make a significant contribution to the current evidence base in clinical psychology.

-• We assess clinical skills through live assessments using role plays and objective structured clinical examinations (OSCEs), through written and oral case reports, through exercises that test specific skills such as assessment, formulation, conduct of a neuropsychological test.
+We assess clinical skills through live assessments using role plays and objective structured clinical examinations (OSCEs), through written and oral case reports, through exercises that test specific skills such as assessment, formulation, conduct of a neuropsychological test.
 Your clinical supervisor also assesses your clinical skills on placement and your own reflection and feedback on your development as a practitioner provides a further method of evaluating your progress.